Neutrino detector: Theory

-Neutrinos are omnipresent in nature: every second, tens of billions of them "pass through every square centimetre of our bodies without us ever noticing."
+Neutrinos are omnipresent in nature: every second, tens of billions of them "pass through every square[sic] centimetre of our bodies without us ever noticing."
 (Note: ... they are nevertheless almost undetectable: In just one second several tens of billions of neutrinos pass through every square centimetre of our bodies without us ever noticing. ...
 No magnetic field diverts them from their course, shooting straight ahead at almost the speed of light. ...
 Almost nothing stops them. ...
 Neutrinos are remarkably tricky customers.
 There are three types or flavours: electron, muon, and tau neutrinos, named after three other particles to which they give rise when they collide with an atom.)
 Many were created during the Big Bang, and others are generated by nuclear reactions inside stars, planets, and by other interstellar processes.
 According to scientists' speculations, some may also originate from events in the universe such as "colliding black holes, gamma ray bursts from exploding stars, and/or violent events at the cores of distant galaxies".
 (Note: Sensors in the ice have detected the rare and fleeting flashes of light caused when neutrinos interact with the ice. ...
 Amanda 2 (Second Antarctic Muon and Neutrino Detector Array) is designed to look not up, but down, through the Earth to the sky of the Northern Hemisphere.)

 Despite how common they are, neutrinos are extremely difficult to detect, due to their low mass and lack of electric charge.
 Unlike other particles, neutrinos only interact via gravity and the weak interaction.
 The two types of weak interactions they (rarely) engage in are neutral current (which involves the exchange of a Z boson and only results in deflection) and charged current (which involves the exchange of a W boson and causes the neutrino to convert into a charged lepton: an electron, a muon, or a tauon, or one of their antiparticles, if an antineutrino).
 According to the laws of physics neutrinos must have mass, but only a "smidgen of rest mass" – perhaps less than a "millionth as much as an electron" – so the gravitational force caused by neutrinos has so far proved too weak to detect, leaving the weak interaction as the main method of detection: